devedevo/blog/_posts/2020-09-01-setting-up-cmder-with-git.md

 ----

 We are setting up Cmder-mini (currently at version 2.8.0) with an already installed Git for Windows bash to use git bash within Cmder-mini.
-Cmder-mini does not include Git and is a way more leightweight than the full Cmder variant.
+Cmder-mini does not include Git and is a way more lightweight than the full Cmder variant.
 When combining them you benefit from your already made and existing setting in Git for Windows.

 To start the the Cmder configuration open Cmder and press "Win + Alt + T" keys or open "Setup tasks...", which you can find a menu at the right bottom corner at the green plus sign, to create a new bash in Cmder.